yannikmotzet/multi-lane-detection/README.md

 ## How it works
 ### How LaneRegressions works (not updated yet)

-preliminary work:
+Lane Detection dummy:
+(bevore Lane Detection wasn't finished a dummy Lane Detection was used for puublishing data)
-* in LaneDetection an algorithm for Persepctive Transformation was implemented (to get the top-down view)
+* in the original Lane Detection software an algorithm for Persepctive Transformation was implemented (to get the top-down view)
 * the cluster points of a few frames were written to a file

-LaneDetection dummy publisher:
-* retrieve test points from the file and publishes successively the frames with the clusterpoints on a topic
+* a dummy publisher retrieve test points from the file and publishes successively the frames with the all clusterpoints on a topic

-LaneRegression:
+* the actual reduction of points with cv2.polydp() (Ramer–Douglas–Peucker algorithm) was run in Lane Regression alfter cluster_lane_segments (this code part still exists in Lane Regression but is switched of)

+Lane Regression:
 * subscribe to topic
 * look for related cluster (dashed line consists of several clusters)
-* for each line cluster run Ramer–Douglas–Peucker algorithm  (calculates less points)
 * order new points
 * calculate x(t) and y(t) functions (third degree polynomials)
+* get order of functions and look for border lines
+* calculate ideal line and offset
-* build a message which contains information about functions and publish it on a topic
+* publish offset on a topic

-LaneAssist dummy subscriber:
+Lane Assist:
-* subscribe to topic and parse information
+* subscribe to topic
+* with offset calculate steering angle
+* send a UDP message to Arduino with steering angle and speed

 #### Result example